JuliaMath/AbstractFFTs.jl/docs/src/implementations.md

 ## Testing implementations

-`AbstractFFTs.jl` provides a `TestUtils` module to help with testing downstream implementations.
+`AbstractFFTs.jl` provides an experimental `TestUtils` module to help with testing downstream implementations, available as a [weak extension](https://pkgdocs.julialang.org/v1.9/creating-packages/#Conditional-loading-of-code-in-packages-(Extensions)) of `Test`.
 The following functions test that all FFT functionality has been correctly implemented:
 ```@docs
 AbstractFFTs.TestUtils.test_complex_ffts